errbufferoverfl/garden.errbufferoverfl.me/antilibrary/ghost-work.md

 Gray talks about the thing that is common with all the people she interviewed was their *hope*;

 - Their hope to use on-demand jobs to control when they work, who they work with, and what tasks they take on.
 - The hope to avoid long commutes and hostile work environments.
 - They hope to gain experiences that refreshes their resume or opens the door to new possibilities.

 Gray interviewed a bunch of people some looking to starve off boredom, or pay for weddings, younger siblings degrees, and in line with previous observations, disabled and retired folks looking for alternative routes to employment or making extra money to pad their social security checks.

-**Platforms**
+### Platforms Referenced

 - Mechanical Turk (MTurk): The Amazon on-demand work platform.
 - Universal Human Relevance System (UHRS): The Microsoft on-demand work platform, can only be used by Microsoft staff and authorised third-parties.
 - CrowdFlower (Figure Eight Inc.)

 [^1]: Ghost Work, Mary L. Gray, Siddharth Suri, Introduction, page. xiii
 [^2]: [Sense of Urgency](https://www.whitesupremacyculture.info/urgency.html)